 If you are like me, you are amazed how spam still exists.
-After over 20 years somehow we cannot find a way to stop spammers without blocking real email.
+After over 20 years somehow we cannot find a way to stop spammers without blocking the real emails.
 I believe the solution is simple really, there needs to be a central database that every email needs to be registered with.
-Until then we will just have to stick to old school methods like hiding your email from the public eye and some other tricks.
-So here we go, these are the best ways as of now to stop spam from your email inbox.
+Until then we will just have to stick to old-school methods like hiding your email from the public eye and some other tricks.
+So here we go, these are the best ways now to stop spam from your email inbox.

 1. Use the spam blocker in your email program.
 Email programs like Thunderbird and Live Mail have pretty good spam blockers built in.
 The trick is to enable it and then start marking spam as it comes in.
 This will help your program identify spam and filter it in the future.

-3. Use a third party service like Spam Arrest.
-This makes people have to verify their email before it can be sent to you.
+3. Use a third-party service like Spam Arrest.
+This makes people have to verify their email before it can be sent to them.
 This will eliminate 99% of spam and is pretty reliable.
-Some good email will get lost from people that get the bounce back sent to their spam box.
+Some good emails will get lost from people that get the bounce back sent to their spam box.
 Kind of ironic actually.

 6. Make sure to use forms instead of your direct email on your website.
-Spammers scan the Internet for any email and sends it to them automatically or sells the list of emails.
+Spammers scan the Internet for any email and send it to them automatically or sell the list of emails.
 It’s always best to use a form that does not show your email on it.

 8. Don’t use an obvious email.
 If your domain is your-main-domain.com don’t use something like firstname.lastname@example.org or email@example.com these will get spammed just by the spammer guessing they exist.